gambol99/config-hook/README.md

 **Optional**:
 > - EXEC:  a command line execute when the content of PATH has changed
+> - CHECK: the command line to perform to check the validity of the content, must return 0 to perform above exec
 > - FLAGS: a comma separated list of options i.e. OT (onetime)

 **Examples**: